Ice Princess

-Ice Princess is a 2005 American teen sports comedy-drama film directed by Tim Fywell, written by Hadley Davis from a story by Princess Diaries creator Meg Cabot and Davis.
+Ice Princess is a 2005 American teen sports comedy-drama film directed by Tim Fywell, written by Hadley Davis from a story by The Princess Diaries creator Meg Cabot and Davis.
 It stars Joan Cusack, Kim Cattrall, Michelle Trachtenberg and Hayden Panettiere.
 The film focuses on Casey Carlyle, a normal teenager who gives up a promising future academic life in order to pursue her new-found dream of being a professional figure skater.

 The film was released by Walt Disney Pictures on March 18, 2005, to mixed reviews and underperformed at the box office, grossing $25.7 million during its theatrical run against a production budget of $25 million.
+It has since gained a cult following, especially in the aftermath of the early passings of Trachtenberg and Panettiere.

 Plot

 In the city of Millbrook, Connecticut, Casey Carlyle, a very smart and talented science student, pursues a scholarship to Harvard University.
 For the scholarship, she must present a personal summer project about physics.
 While watching a figure skating competition with her mathematically inclined best friend, Ann, Casey realizes that her favorite childhood hobby, ice skating, would make a perfect project.
 She decides to try to improve her own skating by applying physics and what she has discovered from watching other skaters.

 Following a recital, Casey becomes proficient and skips two levels to become a junior skater.
 She helps fellow junior skaters Gennifer "Gen" Harwood, Tiffany Lai, and Nikki Fletcher improve their skating by using algorithms generated by her computer.
 Torn between her Harvard dream and her growing love of skating, Casey has difficulty juggling schoolwork, skating, and a part-time job as a concessions worker; during this time, she develops a relationship with Gen's brother, Teddy.
 Her mother, Joan, attempts to prevent her from skating due to her declining academic performance.
 Meanwhile, tension arises between Joan and Gen's mother, Tina, a disgraced former skater who has since become a coach.